stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-3.md

         return empty, err
     }

-    // we can delegate error handling here, if err is
-    // returned we propagate up.
     r, err := errRenderable.ErrorRenderable(err)
     if err != nil {
         return empty, err
     }

-    // if we ignore the error, we can move it along. if r == nil {
+    if r == nil {
         return empty, nil
     }